GasparErrobidart/picture-perfect/README.md

 # Modules

+All modules and features are compatible in between them.
+Source files and minified bundles are provided in this project, you can create your own bundle with just the features you need.

 ## Lazy load
-This module will allow you to delay the load of the full size image until the UI element is in or close to the viewport.
+This module will allow you to delay the load of full size images until the UI element is in or close to the viewport.
 You can reduce the initial page size and boost the page speed by providing only a tiny version of the real image.

 ### Pros